 How can I book my reef tour?

 Yes, you can book on the day, subject to availability.
 You can call reservations from 6.30 am, and you will need to be at the Reef Fleet Terminal at 7.15 am for check-in.

 How many people can your boat accommodate?

-What languages do you guarantee are spoken on board?
+What languages are spoken onboard?

-Diving age restrictions requirements
+Diving age restrictions requirements: